mysticflute/dotfiles/README.md

 Simple Zsh Plugins is a simple, hand-rolled way to customize the zsh shell with exports, aliases, functions, etc...
 It's similar to Oh My Zsh but simpler and less bloated.
 The script and all of my plugins are in the [`.zsh_plugins`](.zsh-plugins/) directory.

 1. Copy the `.zsh_plugins` directory to `~` (or already done if the `./copy.sh` script was run earlier).
-2. Open the `~/.zshrc` file and uncomment out the Simple Zsh Plugin lines.
+2. Open the `~/.zshrc` file and uncomment out the Simple Zsh Plugins lines.
 3. Add the names of any desired plugins from the `~/.zsh_plugins/plugins` directory to the plugins array.
 For example:

    ```sh